Rasecode/ML_project/README.md

 -------------------------------------------------------------------------------------------------------------
 Summary:

-To sum up we combine different frameworks for creating our API.
+To sum up, we combine different frameworks for creating our API.
 But the main ones are BentoML, Docker, Streamlit, and Google Cloud.

 API Functionality:
 -Once the containers are created, the streamlit container use the API container in order to produce the requests.
--In order to not touch the API itself I decided to create two containers instead of one, so for next updates in the UI, the redeployment will be easy.
+-In order to not touch the API itself, I decided to create two containers instead of one, so for next updates in the UI, the redeployment will be easy.
 Also, retraining the model will be simple if we follow the steps, due to is a simple model and it does not take too much time for preprocessing, considering that this is just a test, too.
 -The time of response is fast, it does not take more than 5 seconds for the first request, and the next ones are faster, basically instantaneous.
 -The use of the API is Simple, we have a very intuitive UI and it obviously does not take unvalid values for our model, so they are limited so some options in the case of categorical variables and limited max and min in the case of the continuous (for more detail check streamlit/app.py)